piiop/ai-case-study/README.md

 ## Sora

-Although OpenAI boasts many products and applications, we'll be looking specifically at Sora.
+Although OpenAI boasts many products and applications, we'll be looking specifically at Sora.As of May 16, 2024 Sora is not yet available to the public.

 * What is Sora?
 Sora is a generative ai model, specifically a **denoising latent diffusion model**, specializing in text-to-video.
-As of May 16, 2024 Sora is not yet available to the public.
+Diffusion models were first introduced in 2015 and improved upon with denoising techniques in 2020.
+Sora utilizes one transformer.

 * Sora uses *patches* for models of visual data instead of *tokens* used by LLMs.